katarinagresova/DSIB01_2021/preprocessing/umi.md

 # Identify unique molecular identifiers (UMIs)

 Unique Molecular Identifiers (UMIs) are complex indices added to sequencing libraries before any PCR amplification steps, enabling the accurate bioinformatic identification of PCR duplicates.
-UMIs are also known as “Molecular Barcodes” or “Random Barcodes”.
-The idea seems to have been first implemented in an iCLIP protocol.UMIs are valuable tools for both quantitative sequencing applications (e.g. RNA-Seq, ChIP-Seq) and also for genomic variant detection, especially the detection of rare mutations.
-UMI sequence information in conjunction with alignment coordinates enables grouping of sequencing data into read families representing individual sample DNA or RNA fragments.
+UMIs are especially designed for a read library, unique for each read and intentionally sequenced.
+UMIs were introduced since iCLIP to deal with the high duplication levels of a CLIP experiment.
+Because each read contain an UMI, PCR duplicates of that read also contain the same UMI, which makes it possible to fuse all reads with the same UMI.

 ![UMIs](https://raw.githubusercontent.com/katarinagresova/DSIB01_2021/gh-pages/assets/img/umis.png)